MattPlum/SecureCloudComputingProject/README.md

 ## Running server client as docker image containers

 ### 'docker-compose up'
 Used to build application into seperate services running in one stack and deploy them into docker image containers for local development purposes.
+Had to create a docker-compose.yml script.
 Used docker desktop to observe and manage stack deployed with 3 services(frontend, backend, mongo) in development environment.
 Modifications to run application as docker images can be found in the branch dev.

 ## Deployed Application to Okteto Cloud Platform
 Created docker container images with docker compose and deployed the stack to okteto with
 ### okteto stack deploy (stack name) --build
 Required path modifications were made for production deployment found in the branch dbranch.
-Application can be found at
+Application in production can be found deployed at url
 ### https://frontend-amisir0219.cloud.okteto.net/